China manufacturing contracts, euro zone and U.S. slows

 Euro zone manufacturing growth eased in August, adding to the ECB's woes as it battles to spur expansion and inflation with an asset purchase program.

-Markit's final manufacturing PMI for the euro zone was 52.3 last month, down from 52.43 in July, though it has been above the 50 mark for over two years.
+Markit's final manufacturing PMI for the euro zone was 52.3 last month, down from 52.43 in July, though it has been above the 50 mark that separates growth from contraction for over two years.

 In one bright spot, euro zone unemployment unexpectedly fell to its lowest level in more than three years in July, official data showed.